1925 Chicago Bears season: January barnstorming tour

+The following attendance figures and gate numbers were first published in 2019 by historian Chris Willis in his book Red Grange: The Life and Legacy of the NFL's First Superstar.

 At the end of the 1925 season, the Bears embarked on a barnstorming tour, playing games in Florida, Louisiana, California and Washington, usually against local pick-up teams.
 To avoid further injuries like in December, the team held week-long breaks between stretches in which they played games on consecutive days.
 The Bears' roster, which typically carried 18 players, grew to 21 for the tour with additions like quarterback Richard Vick, halfback Harold Erickson, end Paul Goebel, tackle Roy Lyman, and center Ralph Claypool.
 The team left for Florida on December 21, traveling in a Pullman train car called "Bethulla" that the players nicknamed "Dog House".
 Pyle also hired a porter to carry their luggage and arranged for matching sweaters.
 The train arrived in Miami two days later, from which they went to Coral Gables, Florida for a banquet attended by alumni from the University of Illinois.

 Prior to their Christmas Day game against the Coral Gables All-Stars, Halas, Sternaman, and Pyle visited the game site and noticed it was merely a field of sand.
 To their surprise, a group of 200 carpenters quickly began constructing a temporary 25,000-seat stadium; however, the poor field conditions led Halas to contact New York for new cleats.
 Britton, who also played kicker, received a new pair of shoes which he argued would not help him; although he had two 50-yard punts in the game, he subsequently reverted to his original footwear.
 The Bears won 7–0 with Grange scoring on a two-yard touchdown in front of just 8,000 (tickets were $20, over five times more expensive than an NFL game at the time).
 The stadium was demolished the next day.